rancher/api-spec/README.md

 Our goal is to make APIs that are as easy to use as possible.
 Each service has documentation available, but this should be a supplement, not required reading.
 Armed with just the URL and credentials, a user should be able to navigate their way through the API in a web browser to learn about what resources and operations it has.
 In other words, the API should be _discoverable_.
 Once you're familiar with what's available, requests can be made with simple tools like cURL or any basic HTTP request library.

+# The Specification #
+The full [technical specification](./specification.md) contains the complete details that drive the development of [clients and libraries](#what-if-i-just-want-to-use-one-of-your-apis) which handle many nuances automatically so you can worry about what you want to do and not catering to the specification.

+# Common Use Cases #
+Several use cases require a bit more guidance but are not appropriate for inclusion into the technical specification but are worth review.
+These can be found in the [scenarios guide](./scenarios.md) and establish a set of best practices of common situations while remaining compliant with the specification.

 # Why are you publishing it? #
 Maybe you'd like to build your own tools that work with our services.
 Or maybe you want to build your own service that follows the same style as ours.
 We'd love it if you did either one and want to give you all the information you need.
 This is also the same documentation our internal teams use to build their APIs.